sueannioanis/profile/profile/README.md

 **Qualifications**

-13+ years as an engineer (datacenter engineering experience, university degree in technology)
+13+ years as an engineer (datacenter engineering experience, executive credentials, university degree in technology)

 **Discussion**